cdktf/cdktf-provider-boundary/docs/authMethodOidc.python.md

 The max age to provide to the provider, indicating how much time is allowed to have passed since the last authentication before the user is challenged again.

+A value of 0 sets an immediate requirement for all users to reauthenticate, and an unset maxAge results in a Terraform value of -1 and the default TTL of the chosen OIDC will be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/boundary/1.1.4/docs/resources/auth_method_oidc#max_age AuthMethodOidc#max_age}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/boundary/1.1.5/docs/resources/auth_method_oidc#max_age AuthMethodOidc#max_age}

 ---